giuliandrimba/spritefy/README.md

 # Compress option

-If you want to compress the css file generate to optimize file size, run the command with the **-c** option, eg:
+If you want to compress the css file generated to optimize file size, run the command with the **-c** option, eg:

 	spritefy -s sprite -d img/ -c